VLSTUDIO ← Back to site

 4. The Signup Checkbox Gap

-Until this is fixed, the acceptance basis for a new signup is the same continued-use standard described in Section 3: using the Service after creating your account is treated as your acceptance of the Terms of Service and Privacy Policy in effect at that time, even though the signup screen itself does not yet capture a clickable, provable version of that acceptance.
+Until this is fixed, the acceptance basis for a new signup is the same continued-use standard described in Section 3: using the Service after creating your account is treated as your acceptance of the Terms of Service and Privacy Policy in effect at that time, in addition to the recorded acceptance captured at signup.

 6. Changes to This Policy